 Convent of the Beguines in Bruges

-The Beguine Monastery in Bruges represents a settlement-community of single Beguines in Flanders and the Netherlands.
-Beguinages became widespread in the Low Countries in the 13th century.
-The Beguinage in Bruges today can safely be called a monastery, since nuns of the Order of St. Benedict currently live here, but the first beguines, for whom this place was organized, were not real nuns.
+The Beguines Monastery in Bruges is a community of lonely beguines in Flanders and the Netherlands.
+Beguinages became widespread in the Lower Countries in the 13th century.
+The Beguinage in Bruges today can be safely called a monastery, since the nuns of the Order of St. Benedict currently live here, but the first beguines, for whom this place was organized, were not real nuns.

 Convent of the Beguines in Bruges